corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 The JSON `JsonObjectProperty` type has a `Name` property which gives us the underlying JSON form of the actual property name, as a `string`.
 Its `Value` property returns the value as a `JsonAny`.

-> Note: the name is actually a `JsonPropertyName` which is freely convertible to a string.
+> Note: the name is actually a `JsonPropertyName` which is convertible to a string, either explicitly (via a cast or a call to `(Try)GetString()`.
 This allows us to optimize the underlying storage mechanism for property names.

 It also exposes a `ValueAs<T>()` method to get the value as a specific type of `IJsonValue`, plus `ValueKind` if you want to explore its underlying type.
 These are analagous to the methods on `JsonAny` but you avoid converting to `JsonAny` explicitly, just to examine property information.